longtongster/docker-compose-example/README.md

 When using docker compose the services can communicate via the name of their services.

 ## general remarks:
-- use the python logging module to show messages when docker container logs <container id> is used
+1. Use the python logging module to show messages when docker container logs <container id> is used
+-  cat .env
+2. The docker-compose.yml file contains a reference to a variable `image: "redis:${TAG}"`.
+You can create a .env and define this variable in this file as for example `TAG=latest`.

 ## method 1 - using only a redis container